kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-2.md

 `Dashboard > Widgets`

-* Add Text widget (or better yet, experiment with the `Visual Editor` widget) to `Page Sidebar` widget.
-Add some filler text and test to see if it works.
+* Add Text widget (or if you are feeling daring, experiment with the `Visual Editor` widget) to `Page Sidebar` widget.
+* Add some Latin filler text
+* Test if it works in the browser.

 ## Let's Style our Sidebar

-Drop it down a bit.

-`style.css`
+What if we want to to adjust how our sidebar looks?

+Easy, just add some CSS that targets your `.sidebar` class.

+`css/style.css`

 ```css
 .sidebar {